Quick energy saving tips for SMEs

 Do you notice that you tend to leave appliances on standby rather than switching them off completely?
 We’ve all done it, whether by accident or on purpose, and it hardly seems a big deal.

-Switching appliances off when you’re finished with them is a huge way to cut your energy costs.
+Switching appliances off when you’re finished with them is a huge way to cut your gas and electricity costs.
 Next time you’re finished working, make sure you turn off your computer monitors, lights and any other unused appliances.

 3. Pay attention to the weather